 Since The Tax Credit Is A Federal Program, Does My State Offer Similar Types Of Tax Credits Or Deductions For Adoptive Parents?

 Some states do and some do not.
-For example, in certain circumstances, California offers a $2,500 tax credit in the year the adoption is finalized.
 Since every state is different, you should consult with a tax professional to determine the extent of the adoption tax credit available in your state.

 An important part of any adoption plan is consideration of the costs and subsidies available to you.
-The federal adoption tax credit is a vital tool for most adoptive parents in managing their adoption expenses.
-In addition to the federal adoption tax credit, check to see if your state provides additional tax benefits and if your employer reimburses for any portion of your adoption expenses.
+The federal adoption tax credit is an important tool that helps adoptive parents manage their adoption expenses.
+Apart from the federal adoption tax credit, check to see if your state provides additional tax benefits and if your employer reimburses for any portion of your adoption expenses.
 Together these programs and subsidies are yet another wonderful reason to consider adoption as a means to building your family.

 Please note that we are adoption professionals and can discuss our program, but any specific information about the tax credit (like whether or not you qualify) should be directed to a tax attorney or accountant.